addufres/BlackjackProject/README.md

 I struggled more this project than others with the cleanliness of my code.
 I found myself less confident in my code due to how difficult it was to follow.
 I need to improve on moving things into their own methods.
 I struggled with that this project as every time I attempted to restructure my code into more individual methods
 I would find something creating a road block or compiler error.
 This is something I intend to fix on future projects and will be committing more effort on my part to understanding how to do this effectively and correctly.
+I have started a second version that I would like to work on, but the main one is working per the grading requirements.